ntnhut/LeetSolve/docs/source/Array/01_ARR_605_Can_Place_Flowers.md

 8. Finally, after the loop has processed all positions in the flowerbed, the code checks whether `n` has become less than or equal to zero.
 If `n` is less than or equal to zero, it means that all required flowers have been planted successfully, and the function returns `true`.
 Otherwise, it returns `false`, indicating that it was not possible to plant all the required flowers in the flowerbed while following the given constraints.

+### Complexity
-In summary, this code efficiently iterates through the flowerbed, planting flowers wherever possible while adhering to the constraints.
+This solution efficiently iterates through the flowerbed, planting flowers wherever possible while adhering to the constraints.
 It returns `true` if it's possible to plant all the required flowers and `false` otherwise.

-### Complexity
 * Runtime: `O(N)`, where `N = flowerbed.length`.
 * Extra space: `O(1)`.